New Zealand was the first country in the world where women won the right to vote and it’s now a leader for gender parity in politics.

 Following the October 2020 elections, Prime Minister Rt.
 Hon.
 Jacinda Ardern leads the most diverse government in New Zealand’s history.
 Today there are more women, people of colour, LGBTQ+ and indigenous MPs than ever before.
 This diversity is reflected in the 20-person Cabinet, of which eight members are women, five are Māori, three are Pasifika, and three are from the LGBTQ+ community.
 In New Zealand, the government now better reflects the diversity of its population, and it is forging a path for other nations to follow.

-The last election was a historical first as both major party candidates for Prime Minister were women.
-The result also ranks the country at number five in the world for women’s representation in parliament, at 48.3 per cent, up ten points from the previous election.
+The last election ranked New Zealand at number five in the world for women’s representation in parliament, at 48.3 per cent, up ten points from the previous election.

 This progress is a culmination of determined efforts that began back in 1893, when New Zealand was the first country in the world where women won the right to vote.
 The principle of equality for all is enshrined in the country’s law, while its actions continue to advance a consistent positive example for women’s rights.